LuisGC/technical-debt-presentation/README.md

-technical-debt-seminary
+technical-debt-presentation
 =======================

-Technical Seminary about Technical Debt by Luis García Castro
+Technical Presentation about Technical Debt by Luis García Castro